60 km

 Itinerary

-A descent into a deep canyon follows, then up again to Kerling itself, a 25-meter high rock pillar on the side of Kerlingartindur, with the fifth and final water station at 55 km.
-Next, the route descends a hill and emerges onto a gravel path beneath Skeljafell.
-Runners circle Skeljafell, then ascend to the pass between Kerlingartindur and Skeljafell, crossing Tindabikkja and Ásgarðsá river, over the rocky Ásgarðsöldur, down Ásgarðshryggur, and down to the finish line by the bridge over Ásgarðsá, directly below the hotel.
+The route then descends onto a gravel path beneath Skeljafell.
+Runners circle Skeljafell and ascend to the pass between Kerlingartindur and Skeljafell, crossing Tindabikkja and the Ásgarðsá river.
+From there, they traverse the rocky Ásgarðsöldur, descend Ásgarðshryggur, and arrive at the finish line by the bridge over Ásgarðsá, directly below the hotel.

 Map